-The bonding of the Jivas (souls) to the cycle of life and death results from their ignorance towards the very true nature of the god.
-That is why the adoration of God is the ultimate moksha and frees the soul from the cycle of the world.
+The bonding of Jivas (souls) to the cycle of life and death results from their ignorance of God’s very true nature.
+That is why adoration of God is moksha or liberation.
 However, as per Madhava, the liberated soul does not become God but exists as a separate reality.
 The concept of spiritualism is less pronounced here.
 Most of the followers of Dvaita embraced Vaishnavism (worship of Vishnu as a supreme reality).

 Other gods explained

-If there is one and only supreme god, how come there be hundreds of gods in Hinduism?
+If there is one and only supreme God, how come there be hundreds of gods in Hinduism?
 The answer to this is simpler than expected.
 The devas are the souls of people who God rewarded for their ultimate devotion and salvation.
 As Brahman is the only one whose form cannot be changed, forms of all other beings can be changed.
-Even gods other than brahman can be promoted or demoted into higher and lower forms to speak in simple words.
-According to Madhvacharya, other gods are mortal too, and they change their form after their death.
+Even gods other than Brahman can be promoted or demoted into higher and lower forms to speak in simple words.
+According to Madhvacharya, other gods are mortal too, changing their form after their death.

 Five eternal differences in Dvaita School